vanruc/todoApp/README.md

 </document>
 ```
 #### Todo Document
 Next, we will go to create `Todo` document.
-This document will present for task in project which staff have to do.
+This document will present the tasks in a project which staff are to do.

 In this tutorial, `Todo` document will have following attributes: